HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.md

     d-b03b24ef-69f244b6-56e5-25125a-89ba79

 The id for the root group uses the same layout, but the second half of the id is based on the first half.
-A root group id formed by taking a handom 16 character hex string and rotating each character by 8 to form the next 16 characters (exclusive of the hyphens).
+A root group id formed by taking a random 16 character hex string and rotating each character by 8 to form the next 16 characters (exclusive of the hyphens).
 For example the root group for the two ids above would be:

     g-b03b24ef-69f244b6-38b3-ac67e1-7acc3e